ReturnToInteger/ControlSim/README.md

 If you don't have MATLAB installed or don't need this feature:

 1. inside `src/model/CMakeLists.txt`, uncomment the `list(...)` command
-2. In `ControlSim.cpp` switch to `ManualMapReader` or another map reader class.
+2. In `ControlSim.cpp` switch to `ManualConeReader` or another map reader class.

 ## Extending the App